iamjoncannon/concept_parser/deploy/instructions.md

 and it uploads no probs :)

-#### calling from the client
+#### postgres URL

-client is already set up to call "process.env.DATABASE_URL", so all we need to do is set this variable when node launches
+the client is not connecting to the database directly, the express server is calling the postgres server on the same machine via loopback localhost

-can set this in the server's .bashrc
+there will probably be a different solution if the database is on a separate machine aka microservicing.

-for the Hegel project, the client is not connecting to the database directly, the express server is calling the postgres server
+this monolithic- http server and databse server are talking directly to each other

 format of postgres url is: